Elmhurst University Summer Band Camp

 - Open to all students completing grades 8–12

 The 2023 Elmhurst University Summer Band Camp is an intensive, one-week music performance camp for high school students that includes master classes, technique classes, chamber music, sectional rehearsals and large ensemble rehearsals.
 The camp culminates with a final performance.
 Evenings are reserved for recreation and organized activities.

 Read on to learn more about tuition, schedule, details and how to apply.
 Please contact Director of Bands James Hile with any other questions you have.

-The camp application form will be available when registration opens on Jan.
-2, 2023.
-Applications will be reviewed and accepted on a first-come, first-served basis pending receipt of an initial deposit of $125.
+The application form may be submitted now through May 19, 2023.
+Applications will be reviewed and accepted on a first-come, first-served basis pending receipt of an initial deposit of $150.
 Applications will remain open until individual sections are filled, at which time a waiting list will be initiated.

-- Commuter: $425 (includes all instruction, daily lunches and camp T-shirt)
+- Commuter: $450 (includes all instruction, daily lunch and camp T-shirt)

 - 7:00 a.m.
 Breakfast

 - 3:00–4:40 p.m.
 Rehearsal

 - 5:00 p.m.
 Dinner

 Each student will be asked to perform a brief audition upon check-in on the first day.
 Auditions will serve the purpose of placement into the Symphonic Band or Concert Band.
 Both bands will have identical instrumentation with music selected appropriate to the ability level of each ensemble.